caelumpirata/gitlab/deploy docker image from gitlab into kuberntes.md

-# Docker image pull from GitLab in Kubernetes
+# Docker image pull from GitLab in Kubernetes - (kuberntes version 21.4)

 Deploy this *registry-credentials.yml* in the same namespace as of your application
 ## How to get token?